Lendi/spin/Project.rst

 	Students -

-		1.Providing information about the current and proposed programs under Innovation Hub.
+		1. Providing information about the current and proposed programs under Innovation Hub.

-		2.Publish one's own Curriculum Vitae, paper presentations and past work.
+		2. Publish one's own Curriculum Vitae, paper presentations and past work.

-		3.Get placement updates and aptitude check.
+		3. Get placement updates and aptitude check.

 	Faculty -

-		1.Information about the students activities in Innovation Hub.
+		1. Information about the students activities in Innovation Hub.

- 		2.To know about their overall performance.
+ 		2. To know about their overall performance.

 	Guest -

-		1.Can view the Student's Curriculum Vitae and their activities.
+		1. Can view the Student's Curriculum Vitae and their activities.

 Modules::

-	1.Wise Module -
+	1. WISE Module -

-		*Documentation of the WISE program.
+		* Documentation of the WISE program.

-		*Track of events.
+		* Track of events.

-	2.Assistive Technology Lab -
+	2. Assistive Technology Lab Module -

-	3.Incubation Center -
+	3. Incubation Center Module-

-	4.CV Module -
+	4. CV Module -

-		*Student can upload her CV and make upgrades.
+		* Student can upload her CV and make upgrades.

-		*Depending upon certain criterias, she can get her CV rated.
+		* Depending upon certain criteria, she can get her CV rated.

-		*Faculty and guests are allowed to review and comment on CVs.
+		* Faculty and guests are allowed to review and comment on CVs.

-		*Suggestions to improve CVs.
+		* Suggestions to improve CVs.

-	5.Placement Module -
+	5. Placement Module -

-		*Procedure for placements.
+		* Procedure for placements.

-		*Helping aids like Aptitude tests.
+		* Helping aids like Aptitude tests.

-		*Providing eligibility criterias.
+		* Providing eligibility criteria.

-	6.Discussion Forum -
+	6. Discussion Forum -

-		*Discussion among students.
+		* Discussion among students.

-		*Allows faculty and student interaction.
+		* Allows faculty and student interaction.

-	7.Admin Module -
+	7. Admin Module -

-		*Maintains the list of students enrolled in various courses.
+		* Maintains the list of students enrolled in various courses.

-		*As an interface between student and faculty.
+		* As an interface between student and faculty.

-		*Updating regularly.
+		* Updating regularly.

-	8.Guest Module -
+	8. Guest Module -

-		*Allowed to view courses available under Innovation Hub.
+		* Allowed to view courses available under Innovation Hub.

-		*Can examine student CVs and their activities.
+		* Can examine student CVs and their activities.

-	9.Student proceedings -
+	9. Student proceedings -

-		*Upload their paper presentations and other work.
+		* Upload their paper presentations and other work.

 Tools::

-	1.Java
+	1. Java

-	2.Servlets
+	2. Servlets

-	3.Postgresql
+	3. Postgresql

-	4.HTML5
+	4. HTML5

-	5.Javascript
+	5. Javascript